-In English, this half term, we will be basing our outcomes around the Crime Fiction genre.
+In English, this half term, we will be basing our outcomes around Classic Fiction.
 To help us immerse ourselves in this exciting topic we will be following the yellow brick road by reading the much loved 'The Wizard of Oz' by L.Frank Baum as a class novel.

 Throughout the unit the children will have some wonderful opportunities to immerse themselves in the world of fantasy and classic fiction.
 We will use the class texts to help us to create a new chapter from 'The Wizard of Oz'

 using plot patterns and shared writing techniques incorporating all our new and old grammar skills as we develop our ideas.

 Following this, we will turn our attention to Poetry through songs and lyrics.
 In this unit we will explore the texts in groups to deepen our comprehension of the themes within and across song, poems and lyrics.
 We will analyse and evaluate how authors use language, including figurative language, to capture the readers' attention.
 We will then prepare our own poems based on common themes to read aloud to some of our younger children in school and perform using dramatic effects.